 Figure 1 illustrates a useful way to think about project value.
 At the point in time when an organization is considering a new project, it is really facing a choice between two alternative futures.
 If the project is conducted, that project will, presumably, transform the business to some more desirable state.
 If the project is not conducted, some other, presumably less-desirable, state will result.

 Figure 1: Project choices determine the future state of the business.

 The perspective of Figure 1 provides another basis for computing project value.
 The value of a project is the difference between the values of two potential future states of the organization:

-(Actually, one could argue that Equation 2 gives the net value of the project, since in the without-project case the cost of the project could be spent elsewhere.
-However, as I argued above, people rarely consider opportunity costs when judging the impacts of projects.)
+Actually, the difference between the two possible future values of the organization equals the net value of the project, since in the without-project case the cost of the project could be spent elsewhere.
+However, as I argued above, people rarely consider opportunity costs when judging the impacts of projects.

-The next page provides additional insights regarding project value based on my definition.
+The next page provides additional insights regarding project value based on Equations 1 and 2.